-Lewis Library Description for Grant Writers - Fall 2016
+Lewis Library Description for Grant Writers - Spring 2019

-The Gibson D. Lewis Health Science Library supports the educational, research, patient care, and community service missions of the University of North Texas Health Science Center (UNTHSC) by meeting the information needs of faculty, students, staff, and the local health sciences community.
-The library provides a full complement of services, including access to scholarly bibliographic resources, borrowing privileges, use of individual and group study areas, photocopying and printing, document delivery/interlibrary loan, expert instruction in the use of information resources, and access to professionally trained librarians for reference and literature search assistance.
-The library also offers two computer labs outfitted with up-to-date hardware and software used in both teaching and research on campus.
+The Gibson D. Lewis Health Science Library supports the education, research, patient care, and community service missions of the University of North Texas Health Science Center (UNTHSC) by meeting the information needs of faculty, students, staff, and the local health sciences community.
+The library offers a full complement of services, including access to scholarly bibliographic resources, borrowing privileges, use of individual and group study areas, photocopying and printing, document delivery/interlibrary loan, expert instruction in the use of information resources, and access to professionally trained librarians for reference and literature search assistance.
+The library also offers a computer lab outfitted with up-to-date hardware and software used in both teaching and research on campus.

-Lewis Library also maintains the UNTHSC Scholarly Repository, an online resource that preserves intellectual works created by UNTHSC faculty, staff, and students and enables discovery of these works to the international scientific community.
+Lewis Library maintains the UNTHSC Scholarly Repository, an online resource that preserves intellectual works created by UNTHSC faculty, staff, and students and enables discovery of these works by the international scientific community.
 You can view repository items, including student theses and dissertations, at http://digitalcommons.hsc.unt.edu/.
-In addition to working on the cutting edge of digital content creation and preservation, Lewis Library operates a special collections operation consisting of a rare book collection and a functioning archive operation.
-These print-based collections give users the opportunity to access historical material in osteopathic and physical medicine and items related to the founding and operation of the Texas College of Osteopathic Medicine and the University of North Texas Health Science Center.
+In addition to working on digital content creation and preservation, Lewis Library operates a special collections department consisting of a rare books and university archives.
+These print-based collections give users the opportunity to access historical material in osteopathic and physical medicine as well as items related to the founding and administration of the Texas College of Osteopathic Medicine and the University of North Texas Health Science Center.

-Lewis Library has been the home of the Regional Medical Library (RML) for the South Central Region of the National Network of Libraries of Medicine (NN/LM SCR) since May 2016.
+Lewis Library has been the home of the Regional Medical Library (RML) for the South Central Region of the National Network of Libraries of Medicine (NNLM SCR) since May 2016.
 The library’s service as the RML is based on a National Institutes of Health award, Cooperative Agreement 1UG4LM012345-01.
-As a unit of the National Library of Medicine, the NN/LM SCR aims to advance the progress of medicine and improve public health through increased access to health information within the states of Arkansas, Louisiana, New Mexico, Oklahoma, and Texas.
-The RML extends the services and programs of the NN/LM and the National Library of Medicine by partnering with health information agencies and organizations, public health entities, community based organizations, libraries, and the general public to offer outreach, funding opportunities, and educational programming throughout the region.
+As a unit of the National Library of Medicine, the NNLM SCR aims to advance the progress of medicine and improve public health through increased access to health information within the states of Arkansas, Louisiana, New Mexico, Oklahoma, and Texas.
+The RML extends the services and programs of the NNLM and the National Library of Medicine by partnering with health information agencies and organizations, public health entities, community based organizations, libraries, and the general public to offer outreach, funding opportunities, and educational programming throughout the region.
 In 2017, the NNLM SCR received a supplemental award to support the NIH All of Us program by partnering with public libraries throughout its five-state region to create awareness of personalized medicine.
 The grant number for the supplement is 3UG4LM012345-02S1.